Clinical-Genomics/scout/docs/admin-guide/load-config.md

 	- *sex* specifies the sex of the sample in human readable format
 	- *expected_coverage* the level of expected coverage
 	- *bam_file* Path to bam file to view alignments
     - *vcf2cytosure* Path to CGH file to allow download per individual
+    - *tumor_type* Type of tumor
+    - *tmb* Tumor mutational burden
+    - *msi* Microsatellite instability
+    - *tumor_purity* Purity of tumor sample

 - **vcf_snv** path to snv vcf file
 - **vcf_sv**
 - **vcf_snv_research** path to vcf file with all variants